 '''

 HomePlanet, Cabin, Age

-'''

-'''
+import library

 read csv from

 https://priscilla.fitped.eu/data/pandas/space_titanic.csv

+explore the dataset

 '''

 Load the data from space_titanic.csv.
 Examine the data in the dataset and see what percentage of missing data each variable contains.
 Calculate first what percentage of missing values each variable contains and then you will be able to determine an approximate result for all variables.
 Round the result to whole numbers.